Daegybyte/dnd/README.md

 # Dungeons & Dragons related programmes

-## cppDnd
+## Wabbajack
+### An item ported to D&D from Elder Scrolls, the wabbajack brings fun and chaos to any campaign
+- wabbajack.py runs the main programme for the item.
+It rolls and decides the fates of each player.
+Sometimes for good, sometimes<br />for the funny.
+-wabbajackJuice.py is a secondary programme used for if a player has decided to risk drinking the potion (wabbajack juice) in their inventory.
+- Buffs is a basic programme to randomly select buffs.
+It started as a practice programme, but stays in the collection because it<br />might somehow be useful later.

-### coinManager
+## coinManager
-- user input 1,2,3 to decide wich programme from below to run.
+- user input 1,2,3 to decide which programme from below to run.

 ### dndLootLumperAndDivider
 - Is a programme made from combining dndChangeCalc and dndCoinLumper programmes.